rsanchezmo/rsanchezmo/README.md

 👋 Hello, I'm @rsanchezmo 👋

 Welcome to my GitHub profile.
-I am an enthusiastic engineer with a solid background in robotics and extensive experience in deep learning and deep reinforcement learning.
+I am an enthusiastic researcher with a solid background in robotics and extensive experience in deep learning and deep reinforcement learning.

 🎓 Education